Mariza (footballer)

-Mariza Nascimento Silva (born 8 November 2001), simply known as Mariza, is a Brazilian professional footballer who plays as a centre-back or defensive midfielder for Corinthians and the Brazil national team.
+Mariza Nascimento Silva (born 8 November 2001), simply known as Mariza, is a Brazilian professional footballer who plays as a centre-back or defensive midfielder for Liga MX Femenil club Tigres UANL and the Brazil national team.

 Club career

 Born in Imperatriz, Maranhão, Mariza began her career with the youth sides of local JV Lideral, before making his first team debut at the age of 15 in the 2016 Campeonato Maranhense de Futebol Feminino.
 In the following year, she moved to São José and returned to youth setup.

 In 2018, Mariza signed for Chapecoense; initially a member of the under-18 team, she later started featuring with the main squad.
 On 29 August 2019, she agreed to a contract with Grêmio.

 On 28 December 2020, Mariza agreed to a new one-year deal with Grêmio.
 On 6 January 2022, she moved to Corinthians.

+In January 2026, Mariza signed for Mexican club Tigres UANL.

 International career

 Mariza represented Brazil at under-17 and under-20 levels, before receiving her first call-up to the full side on 2 July 2024, for a training camp before the 2024 Summer Olympics.